-As an engineer with over 30 years experience carrying out repairs I know the often important difference between genuine and non-genuine parts.
-Knowledge of this difference will help you make an informed choice about which parts to purchase and can prevent you from wasting money on inferior copies, which can sometimes even damage your machine.
+As an engineer with over 40 years experience carrying out repairs I know the important difference between genuine and non-genuine parts.
+Knowledge of this difference will help you make an informed choice about which parts to purchase.
+It can also prevent you from wasting money on inferior copies, which can sometimes even damage your washing machine.

 Are non-genuine parts rubbish then?

-It stands to reason that no one is going to copy a part to make it even better quality than the original.
-The point of copying a part and trying to sell it cheaper than the manufacturer is to undercut the price and divert sales to them, therefore the quality is rarely as good as the original.
+It stands to reason that no one is going to copy a part and make it even better quality than the original.
+The point of copying a part and trying to sell it cheaper than the manufacturer is to undercut the price and divert sales to them.
+Therefore the quality is usually not as good as the original.

-How can I tell if a spare part is genuine or a cheaper copy?
+How can you tell if a spare part is genuine or a copy?

 None genuine parts I would not trust